petuum/autodist/docs/usage/tutorials/save-restore.md

 saver.save(sess, checkpoint_name, global_step=step)
 ```

-The saved checkpoint can be loaded without AutoDist, just like normal TensorFlow Model.
+The saved checkpoint can be loaded without AutoDist, just like a normal TensorFlow Model.

 ```
 with tf.compat.v1.Session() as sess: